flancian/garden/Open Letter to Google.md

 As I said earlier I write this with the occasion of the [[founders letter anniversary]], a date to me more significant for my relationship with the company than probably any other.
 In this occasion I was hoping for both the company and the wider internet to take the opportunity to have an open conversation about the general state of affairs as [[Google]] enters its third decade as a [[public company]] while still holding a mostly deserved reign as internet search engine and provider of [[knowledge tools]].

 Instead so far I have seen the date go by mostly unnoticed.
 People (some out, some in the company) seem jaded by the context and recent actions.
-It is as if Google has lost our trust and can now be expected to [[do no better]] than other corporations; to act just as traditional corporations do, despite our [[founders letter]] being our public declaration of intents guarding against this outcome.
-The base for which users, and stockholders, decided to trust Google early on.
+It is as if Google has lost our trust and can now be expected to [[do no better]] than other corporations; to act just as traditional corporations do, despite our [[Founders Letter]] being our public declaration of intents of guarding against this outcome.

+But the Founders Letter was the base on which users, and stockholders, decided to trust Google early on.

 I sincerely hope both company and wider society can recognize the opportunity to reflect together on the occasion.
 It seems, to me anyway, very apropos to stop for a moment and consider together how company, internet and market evolved and became [[entangled]] together in the last 20 years as we all (Google, Googlers, users and public society including other tech companies) aged -- and learnt, and grew -- and our roles shifted in the wider socioeconomic context.
 And what we can try to do about it.